 A griddle is a large, flat pan that usually takes up space over two of your stove burners, which is incredible if you have a big family or like to cook your meals in large quantities.
 Stove-top griddles have a smooth surface and can contain steel, cast-iron, or occasionally copper.

-We love cooking with a griddle because you can treat it as a double-wide frying pan or as a means to grill food indoors – no BBQ required!
+We love cooking with a cast iron griddle because you can treat it as a double-wide frying pan or as a means for indoor grilling – no BBQ required!

-Though we traditionally associate a griddle with breakfast foods like pancakes, bacon, and eggs, that’s selling the griddle short – there are countless other things you can cook on a griddle pan too!
+Though we traditionally associate a griddle with breakfast foods like pancakes, bacon, and eggs, that’s selling the griddle short – there are countless other foods you can cook on a griddle pan too!

-In this post, we’re sharing everything you need to know about a stove-top grill, like this one – but the electric griddle is another popular griddle that people love to use to fry all of their favorite foods.
+In this post, we’re sharing everything you need to know about a stove-top grill – but the electric griddle is another popular griddle that people love to use to fry all of their favorite foods.

 If you cook big batches and have a large group of people to cook for, using a griddle will save you a ton of time and effort.
 Griddle cooking allows you the space to cook every element of your meal at once – no way your bacon will get cold as you reuse the pan to cook your eggs.
 And fewer pans means less clean-up, as a bonus!